Abdullah0x7/Abdullah0x7.github.io/_posts/2025-07-30-VPC-AND-SUBNETS.md

   * `10.10.3.0/24`
   * ... up to `10.10.255.0/24`

-This lets you organize your VPC like:
+This lets you organize your VPC into public and private subnets like this:

 * `10.10.1.0/24` → Public subnet
 * `10.10.2.0/24` → Private subnet